laurentkvb/Voice2Remind/README.md

 # Voice2Remind

-This is android project is
+This is android project shows how voice speech gets converted to a push notification reminder.

 ## Getting Started